On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Analogies to the reverse isominwidth problem

 If we restrict to $o$-symmetric convex bodies $K\in\K^n_o$ the situation gets much easier.
 Indeed, since $(\w(K)/2)\B^n_2\subseteq K$, one obtains

 which holds with equality if and only if $K$ is a Euclidean ball.

-Analogously to the isodiametric quotient, there exists no upper bound on $\iwq(K)$ that is independent of the body $K \in \K^n$.
+Analogously to lower estimates on the isodiametric quotient, there exists no upper bound on $\iwq(K)$ that is independent of the body $K \in \K^n$.
 Hence, we may study whether the minimal isominwidth quotient among all linear images of~$K$ can be upper bounded by a constant only depending on the dimension~$n$.